andrejskuidins/rest-opa-svcs/README.md

 ## Overview

-This project demonstrates a complete user databse where:
+This project demonstrates a complete user database where:

 - **Flask** provides a REST API for user management (CRUD operations)
 - **OPA** (Open Policy Agent) enforces authorization policies written in **Rego**
+- **Redis** stores user data with connection pooling for multi-worker efficiency
-- **Kubernetes** orchestrates both services with service discovery and ingress routing
+- **Kubernetes** orchestrates all services with service discovery and ingress routing
-- **Docker** containers package both the Flask application and OPA policy engine
+- **Docker** containers package the Flask application and OPA policy engine

 The authorization system implements role-based access control with granular policies for different HTTP methods and API endpoints.